 Other tricks include maneuvering for spacing (temporarily assign another arrival to get the airplane to turn a little, then assign back) and one-lap holds (wait until the plane has passed a waypoint, then assign that waypoint again.)

-If you think things are moving too slowly, hold down the X key to compress time by 5×.
+If you think things are moving too slowly, hold down the X key to speed up time.
 This is useful mainly in the beginning – the rest of the game is too stressful.

 How do I separate planes by altitude?
 You do not.
 All planes have the same altitude.

-How do I assign a speed to maintain separation?
+How do I assign a lower speed to maintain separation?
 You do not.
-All planes have the same speed.
+Lower speeds are not assigned, they come either from restrictions on waypoints or proximity alerts in the planes.